Ensuring a fair and secure testing environment

-Cell phones, digital cameras, tablets, watches that beep or have an alarm, smartwatches, cameras, devices that can access the internet, and any other electronic communication devices are prohibited in the exam room.
-If a student posts to any form of social media during the exam, the student’s scores will be canceled and no retest will be permitted.
-No photos may be taken in the exam room during an exam (by a teacher, student, administrator or member of the media).
+Electronic equipment (cell phone, smart phone, smartwatch, laptop, tablet computer, etc.), portable listening or recording devices (MP3 player, iPod, etc.), cameras or other photographic equipment, devices that can access the Internet, and any other electronic or communication devices are prohibited in the exam room.
+If a student posts to any form of social media during the exam, the student’s scores will be canceled and no retest will be permitted, and the student may be permanently barred from testing.
+No photos may be taken in the exam room during an exam by anyone, including, but not limited to, the AP Coordinator, the proctor, school staff, members of the media, and students.

 If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately at 609-406-5427 or 609-406-5441 for instructions.